CoryP922/Happy_Hour/README.md

 --Data Queries included:

-Merge of Alcohol consumption and Happiness data from 2016 Inner Join of countries to show matches
+Merge of Alcohol consumption and Happiness data from 2016.
+Inner Join of countries to show matches.
-Left and Right Joins to illustrate null or no matches
+Left and Right Joins to illustrate null or no matches.